-Step 1RedirectionGentle encouragement/guidance based on y relationship with that child.Step 2ReminderA reminder of the rules delivered privately wherever possible (use 30 second script to h This does not mean taking the child out of the room.Step 3Last ChanceVerbal caution delivered privately (use 30 second script) elp). e Step 2 Reminder A reminder of the rules delivered privately wherever possible (use 30 second script to h This does not mean taking the child out of the room. e wherever possible (use 30 second script to hear taking the child out of the room. e This does not mean taking the child out of the room. e room. cond 1 3 1 East Change 1 Action control activities bit valety rate 30 30 script to help), if possible, making the pupil a of their behaviour and clearly outlining the ware consequences if they continue.
-Offer a positi VA choice to do so and refer to previous example good behaviour.
-Step 4 Time Owed If the pupil still does not engage, use the 30- second script.
-Attach, 'You now owe me two minute during breaktime/lunchtime.' to this step.
-The two minutes cannot be removed or reduced. happens in the afternoon, this two minute is back after the last class member leaves the r • Step 5 Internal Referral Work completed in an alternative location.
-T he class teacher will inform parents if this occur Step 6 Internal Referral to Child referred to SLT to complete work. · SLT A Reflection Sheet may be completed, and po arents will be informed by the class teacher/SLT.
-Step 7 Formal Meeting Formal meeting with SLT to discuss child's with parents/carers behaviour Tailored Sanction In the case of regular or severe misbehaviour r. it will be necessary to consider tailored sanction - These may include a report card, behaviour - contract, exclusion from activities, playtime a and/ or lunchtime exclusion, internal referral, • suspension (short or long term) and permane ent exclusion.
+Step 1 Redirection Gentle encouragement/guidance based on your relationship with that child.
+Step 2 Reminder A reminder of the rules, delivered privately - wherever possible (use 30 second script to help).
+This does not mean taking the child out of the room.
+Step 3 Last Chance Verbal caution delivered privately (use 30 second script to help), if possible, making the pupil aware of their behaviour and clearly outlining the consequences if they continue.
+Use the phrase, 'Think carefully about your next step.'
+Give the pupil a final opportunity to engage.
+Offer a positive choice to do so and refer to previous examples of good behaviour.
+Step 4 Time Owed If the pupil still does not engage, use the 30-second script.
+Attach, 'You now owe me two minutes during breaktime/lunchtime.' to this step.
+This two minutes cannot be removed or reduced.
+If this happens in the afternoon, this two minutes is paid back after the last class member leaves the room.
+Step 5 Internal Referral Work completed in an alternative location • supported by Mrs Danielle Morris.
+Parents will be informed by the class teacher if this occurs.
+Step 6 Formal Meeting Formal meeting with the Headteacher. • 0

 A Restorative Conversation should take place with all children who reach Step 4 or above.
 This might be a quick chat or a more formal restorative conversation during which the teacher may decide on a logical, appropriate consequence for the child's actions.
-(See restorative questions on appendix)
+(See restorative questions on appendix